-Change is always happening and the year 2020 has brought on a great deal of it.
+Change is always happening and recent years have brought on a great deal of it.
 For many, this onslaught of change has ripped away their sense of security.
 Things are not what we expected them to be and the world feels scarier than it ever has.

 Unfortunately, scary blends quickly into pessimistic and faulty thinking.
 The problems of our time can seem permanent and pervasive.

 On the good side, understanding how to embrace change offers opportunity to mindfully and optimistically deal with the moment.
 Etiquette can help smooth this re-positioning of our responsibilities and obligations.

 Embracing etiquette provides a comforting and friendly feeling to others and helps us feel good about ourselves.

 Whether you submit to pessimism or maintain an optimistic attitude, the choice is yours.
 Change may be inevitable, but only you are in charge of how you deal with it.